Water Dispenser Young

 Ordinary Vaseline or mineral oil are the best moisturizers.
 By the way, if you are not put off by the greasy feeling, almost every vegetable oil (sunflower oil, peanut oil) or hardened oil is suitable for tackling dry skin and winter itch.
 They are effective, safe and unadulterated skin lubricants.
 Moreover, they are very cheap.
 However, these products have one disadvantage.
 They are all pretty greasy.
 And people love things that smell nice, feel nice and do not give them a greasy feeling.
 It depends on how much you want to spend on it, how you want to smell and how you want your skin to feel.
 All moisturizers basically do the same, and it is absolutely impossible to prove scientifically that one brand product is better than the other.

 Some researchers believe that the soothing effect of oatmeal was already discovered almost 4,000 years ago.
 Many people still discover that today.
 Oatmeal can be used in the bath as a soothing agent.
-Simply pour 2 cups of colloidal oatmeal (available in the pharmacy) in a bath of lukewarm water.
+Simply pour 2 cups of colloidal oatmeal (available in the pharmacy) into a bath of lukewarm water.
 The term colloidal simply means that the oat flakes are ground into a fine powder that dissolves in the water.
 Oatmeal can also be used to replace soap.
 Sprinkle some colloidal oatmeal into a handkerchief, immerse it in water, squeeze out the excess water and use it as a washcloth.

 Use extra greasy soap.

 Most soaps contain lye, and although this is an excellent cleaning agent, it is very irritating to your dry skin.
 Therefore, people with dry skin can use the best over-fat soaps.
-These soaps contain extra amounts of fat - cold-cream, cocoa butter, coconut oil or lanolin - which are added during the production process.
+These soaps contain extra amounts of fat - cold cream, cocoa butter, coconut oil or lanolin - which are added during the production process.
 Overfilled soaps clean less well, but do not irritate dry skin.